IAU designated constellations

 In contemporary astronomy, 88 constellations are recognized by the International Astronomical Union (IAU).
 Each constellation is a region of the sky bordered by arcs of right ascension and declination, together covering the entire celestial sphere.
 Their boundaries were officially adopted by the International Astronomical Union in 1928 and published in 1930.

 The ancient Mesopotamians and later the Greeks established most of the northern constellations in international use today, listed by the Roman-Egyptian astronomer Ptolemy.
 The constellations along the ecliptic are called the zodiac.
 When explorers mapped the stars of the southern skies, European astronomers proposed new constellations for that region, as well as ones to fill gaps between the traditional constellations.
 Because of their Roman and European origins, every constellation has a Latin name.
-In 1922, the International Astronomical Union adopted three-letter abbreviations for 89 constellations, the modern list of 88 plus Argo.
-After this, Eugène Joseph Delporte drew up boundaries for each of the 88 constellations so that every point in the sky belonged to one constellation.
-When astronomers say that an object lies in a particular constellation, they mean that it is positioned within these specified boundaries.
+In 1922, the International Astronomical Union adopted three-letter abbreviations for 89 constellations, the modern list of 88 plus Argo (which was later split into Carina, Vela and Puppis).
+After this, Eugène Joseph Delporte drew boundaries for each of the 88 constellations so that every point in the sky belonged to one constellation.
+Therefore, when an object is said to lie inside a particular constellation, it is understood to be positioned within these specified boundaries.

 History

-Some constellations are no longer recognized by the IAU, but may appear in older star charts and other references.
-Most notable is Argo Navis, which was one of Ptolemy's original 48 constellations.
-In the 1750s the French astronomer Nicolas Louis de Lacaille divided this into three separate constellations: Carina, Puppis, and Vela.
+Some constellations are no longer recognized by the IAU but may appear in older star charts and other references.
+The most notable of these is Argo Navis, which was one of Ptolemy's original 48 constellations.
+In the 1750s, the French astronomer Nicolas Louis de Lacaille divided this into three separate constellations: Carina, Puppis, and Vela.

 Modern constellations

-The 88 constellations depict 42 animals, 29 inanimate objects, and 17 humans or mythological characters.
+The 88 constellations depict 42 animals, 28 inanimate objects, 2 natural features (a river and a table mountain) and 16 humans or mythological characters (2 of them are centaurs, human-horse hybrids).